Nikon D5300 versus Canon G7 X Mark II

 - More modern: Reflects 2 years and 4 months of technical progress since the D5300 launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the D5300 emerges as the winner of the contest (10 : 8 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the D5300 comes out slightly ahead of the G7X Mark II (10 : 9 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the D5300 and the G7X Mark II in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
 This is where reviews by experts come in.
 The table below summarizes the assessments of some of the best known camera review sites.
 You can find the full text of the reviews, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.